Khusyasy/khusyasy.github.io/content/projects/custom-chatbot-rag.md

 ---
-title: Prototype Customer Service Chatbot with LLM-RAG
-description: Developed a chatbot using LLM and RAG with a custom knowledge base to improve customer service efficiency at Telkom.
 date: 2024-09-20
 category: data-ai-llms
 cover_image: /images/projects/custom-chatbot-rag/chatbot-result.png
 ---

 # Prototype Customer Service Chatbot with LLM-RAG

+Developed a chatbot using LLM and RAG with a custom knowledge base to improve customer service efficiency at Telkom.

 ## Introduction